 Shoreline Metro will specifically seek public comment through a public hearing on major fare and service changes under any of the following circumstances:

-- Any increase or decrease to the ADA paratransit fare;
+- Any increase to the ADA Paratransit or County Program Fare;

-- Any decrease in service in which 10% or more of the total system services is considered for elimination;
+- Any decrease in service in which 10% or more of the Total System Service is considered for elimination or change;

 - Any decrease in service in which 10% or more of Route 20 is considered for elimination or change;